Ceelog/phpdoc-en/src/language/references/pass.md

 > **Note**: <span class="simpara"> There is no reference sign on a
 > function call - only on function definitions.
 Function definitions
-> alone are enough to correctly pass the argument by reference.
-As of
+> alone are enough to correctly pass the argument by reference. </span>
-> PHP 5.3.0, you will get a warning saying that "call-time
-> pass-by-reference" is deprecated when you use & in *foo(&$a);*.
-And as
-> of PHP 5.4.0, call-time pass-by-reference was removed, so using it
-> will raise a fatal error. </span>

 The following things can be passed by reference: